Skip to content

 This example binds inputs directly to the remote data and shows you when the changes save.
 Try going offline and making some changes, then refresh and the changes are still there.
 Then go back online and watch the saved time update.
 You may want to open the Network panel of the dev tools to see it in action.

-This is a live playground you can experiment with the different options.
+This is a live playground so you can experiment with the different options.

 import { observable } from "@legendapp/state"